 A complete understanding of colors gives the required context for lighting.
 Warm colors and cool colors, primary and secondary colors are all essential in determining the mood of a game.
 While the color red is often used to denote a sign of danger or an alert, it might not always be the case.
 Using colors differently and in different permutations and combinations can take the game a long way.
 The idea of evoking a certain emotional reaction by the usage of colors and lighting them in a particular fashion is a broad topic one needs to understand.

 As a continuation of the previous point, color balancing plays a major role too.
 Having too many colors not mixed in appropriate proportions may make either the entire scene very dull or over-stimulating.
-Colors need to be balanced in the right fashion such that lighting up these sections does not create unnecessary vibrancy of colors.
+Colors need to be balanced in the right fashion such that lighting up these sections does not create the unnecessary vibrancy of colors.

-Color and lighting on top of it should not be generalized for all types of audience belonging to different parts of the world.
+Color and lighting on top of it should not be generalized for all types of audiences belonging to different parts of the world.
 Similar to cultural differences, colors too, symbolize different meanings and emotions in different parts of the world.
 Therefore it is of utmost importance to decide on your target audience of players and then decide on the fair color and lighting usage details.

 While lighting is a core concept that every game developer would know, often not everyone pays a lot of attention to the details and eventually creates games with outstanding features and game mechanics which ultimately fail to make it to the top because of sub-optimal visual performance.
 If you are planning to hire a game designer or developer for your game, you should look for a developer who has demonstrated great skills with respect to lighting up the game in the right way such that the entire experience of playing the game is visually appealing.
 At Juego Studios, the entire team of game developers is well equipped with all the required know-how of creating immersive gaming experiences with the latest technology that can be deployed through cross-platform architectures.